-For the delivery of the event itself there are operational strategies.
+For the delivery of the event itself, there are operational strategies.
 These entail the considerations for the delivery of the event, such as the requirements for finance, human resources (HR), partnerships, services and suppliers, venues, facilities, equipment and marketing.

-If the event has no long-term objectives it is implemented via relatively short-term strategies.
-However, if there are long-term objectives it is important that long-term strategies are implemented at this stage.
+If the event has no long-term objectives, it is implemented via relatively short-term strategies.
+However, if there are long-term objectives, it is important that long-term strategies are implemented at this stage.
 Sydney intended that its 2000 Olympics facilities would be of long-term use for the cultural and sporting development of its residents and of national tourism importance.
-Whilst it had long-term benefits in its sights, its strategies are to date failing with Stadium Australia in serious financial plight.
+While it had long-term benefits in its sights, its strategies for Stadium Australia failed and the stadium remains a 'finacial challenge'.
 Sheffield saw the importance of an events strategy over the long term as a legacy of its investment in the facilities it built for the 1991 World Student Games.
 The objectives were to regenerate an urban area that had been stricken with unemployment.
-The Sheffield Event Unit, a city authority department, was set up accordingly and was to attract new events to make use of the new facilities and as mentioned earlier, over 400 to date have been delivered, (Coyle, 2002).
-The cost of building the facilities however is still a financial millstone around the city's neck and it will continue to pay off its debt until 2025 (Wallace, 2001).
-On the other hand, it would appear that Manchester was only going to build its new 2002 Commonwealth Games facilities if they could be a catalyst for regeneration, with jobs, tourism, sports and cultural development the intended impact over the long term (Bernstein, 2002).
-In order to achieve this it implemented a strategy that entailed the commencement of building only when the long-term facility after-users were in place.
-The identification of Manchester City FC as the user of a new stadium was made as early as 1993 in the city's 2000 Olympic bid (Department of Environment, 1993).
-In failing with that bid the strategy came to fruition with the subsequent bid for the 2002 Commonwealth Games.
+The Sheffield Event Unit, a city authority department, was set up accordingly to attract new events to make use of the new facilities and has been successful in that with over 500 events staged to date (Coyle, 2002).
+The cost of building the facilities, however, is still a financial millstone around the city's neck and it will continue to pay off its debt until 2025 (Wallace, 2001).
+Montreal has also experienced similar conditions and has only recently, at the end of 2007, reached financial stability on its 1976 investment in the Olympics.
+On the other hand, it would appear that Manchester was only going to build its new 2002 Commonwealth Games facilities if they could be a catalyst for regeneration, with jobs, tourism, sports and cultural development the intended impact over the long-term (Bernstein, 2002).
+In order to achieve this, it implemented a strategy that entailed the commencement of building only when the long-term after-users for the facilities were in place.
+The identification of Manchester City FC as the user of a new stadium for example was made as early as 1993 in the city's 2000 Olympic bid (Department of Environment, 1993).
+In failing with that bid, the strategy was still brought to fruition with the subsequent bid for the 2002 Commonwealth Games.

 The strategies that are required to deliver the event and its short- and long-term objectives need to be tied into the further development of the critical path.
-This stage of implementation planning is closest to the delivery of the event itself and whatever the length of period, it is necessary to add all the fine detail that is required in order to deliver a successful event.
-Day-to-day itemization is needed in this lead-up time and so the staffing, catering, equipment requirements for example are mapped out to deadlines and costs, as are the receipts of ticket, hospitality, entrant fees and sponsorship revenue to deadlines and income.
-At the same time, as is noted above, the negotiations with the likes of after-users concerning handover dates and other issues need to take place.
+This stage of implementation planning is closest to the delivery of the event itself and, whatever the length of period, it is necessary to add all the fine detail that is required in order to deliver a successful event.
+Day-today itemization is needed in this lead-up time and so the staffing, catering, equipment requirements, for example, are mapped out to deadlines and costs, as are the receipts of ticket, hospitality, entrant fees and sponsorship revenue to deadlines and income.
+At the same time, as is noted above, the negotiations with new after-users concerning handover or previous users/ owners concering handback need to take place.